pstevju/powpow/README.md

 **PowPow** is a Power Pages pro-code development tool that streamlines the development process by offering code transpilation and a local development server.
 It aims to reduce development iteration time and enable the use of TypeScript for authoring website code assets.

-__Not that this tool is in early development and is not tested for production use.
+__Note that this tool is in early development and is not tested for production use.
 Use at own risk.__

 ## Installation